The Foundation will begin accepting applications for 2023 scholarships in November 2022.

-Since its inception in 2005, Northwest Federal Credit Union Foundation has awarded $1,097,000 to a total of 258 award recipients, with additional financial contributions from The Central Intelligence Retirees Association (CIRA) and NW Capital Management, to deserving students who have demonstrated leadership, dedication and commitment in school, at home and in the community.
+In 2022, the Northwest Federal Credit Union Foundation awarded $135,000 to 27 recipients and to Northern Virginia Community College’s Helping Hands and Lifeline Programs.
+These scholarship recipients are deserving students who have demonstrated leadership, dedication and commitment in school, at home and in the community.

-NWFCU Foundation understands that with the rising tuition costs and burden of student loans, many students need assistance paying for college.
-The Foundation encourages students seeking financial support to pursue higher education to consider applying for one of the following scholarships:
+The Foundation understands that with the rising tuition costs and burden of student loans, many students need assistance paying for college.
+The Foundation encourages students pursuing higher education and seeking financial support to consider applying.

 Ben DeFelice Scholarship

-NWFCU Foundation established the Ben DeFelice Scholarship to pay tribute to Mr. DeFelice, NWFCU's longest running Chairman of the Board (31 years) and nine-year veteran of the Board of NWFCU's subsidiary, NW Capital Management LLC.
-A dedicated leader and visionary, Mr. DeFelice played a pivotal role in the development and success of NWFCU.
+The NWFCU Foundation established the Ben DeFelice Scholarship to pay tribute to Mr. DeFelice, NWFCU's longest running Chairman of the Board (31 years) and nine-year veteran of the Board of NWFCU's subsidiary, Northwest Financial Advisors, formerly Northwest Services.
+Mr. DeFelice exemplified leadership, dedication and commitment in school at home and in the community.

-The Central Intelligence Retirees Association (CIRA) is comprised of current and former CIA Officers who understand the sacrifices made by current CIA officers.
-CIRA - in collaboration with the NWFCU Foundation - created the CIRA Scholarship Program in recognition of the demands placed on CIA families and the importance of supporting the educational goals of the children and grandchildren of current and former CIA officers.
+The Central Intelligence Retirees Association (CIRA) is comprised of current and former CIA employees and contractors who understand the sacrifices made by Agency employees.
+CIRA - in collaboration with the NWFCU Foundation - created the CIRA Scholarship Program in recognition of the demands placed on CIA families and the importance of supporting the educational goals of the children and grandchildren of current and former CIA employees.